gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 Add `C:\Gradle\[your-gradle-version]\bin` and click OK to save.

 Now you can use Gradle.
-If you need more detail how to use Gradle, look **Get Litiengine** in docs.
+If you need more detail how to use Gradle, look **Get LITIENGINE** in docs.

 ## Start SDK in Windows

-Litiengine provides an editor to create game environments and manage resources.
-Here we will introduce how to use Litiengine SDK in Windows.
+LITIENGINE provides an editor to create game environments and manage resources.
+Here we will introduce how to use LITIENGINE SDK in Windows.
 First, you should download SDK [Here](https://litiengine.com/download/).
 Click this link and download the file for Windows.